 The top count may not be the most helpful operation, but the ordering enables us to do advanced things with only a few lines.
-So, for example, if you want to get the top 10 best-paid people in the company, you only need to do:
+So, for example, if you want to get the top 10 best-paid people in the company, you only need to do the following:

 It’s simple and efficient.
 Notice that the limitation by the number of records is done after the ordering.

 It does what it says.
 After all, filtering and ordering it will skip X number of elements.
-It’s not quite common to use it, but you have the option nevertheless.
+It’s not quite common to use, but you have the option.

 I have to say that having the “limit columns” or something similar would be a lot easier to understand.
 What it does is limit the columns that are returned.
 So, for example, if we want to know the top 10 best-paid people in the company but only the name, we can do the following:

-As you can see, we can do complex actions with only a few configurations and saving time in the process.
+As you can see, we can do complex actions with only a few configurations and save time.

 The “date-time format” option doesn’t do quite what you expect it.
 One would expect that we could define the format we prefer, and it would convert it for us.
 But, in this case, we can only select from those two options.

-One thing that I need to warn you, and I think it can be a bug.
-Even if I select the ISO 8601 (year-month-day), if the dates in Excel are in another format, that will be kept.
-I think that’s something to do with the interpretation of the field as “Date” or “String”, but I wanted to warn you about this.
+One thing I need to warn you is that I think it can be a bug.
+Even if I select ISO 8601 (year-month-day), if the dates in Excel are in another format, that will be kept.
+I think that’s something to do with interpreting the field as “Date” or “String”, but I wanted to warn you about this.
 So please test the return of the data and see if it’s correct.

-Also, we can only parse one table at a time, even if the Excel file has multiple.
+Also, we can only parse one table simultaneously, even if the Excel file has multiple.